nargalzius/HTMLvideo/README.md

 Enables manual fullscreen button.

 `playonseek` | Default: `true`
-Forces playback whenever you move the playhead (by default it stays on its last play/pause state).
+Forces playback whenever you move the playhead.
+If set to `false` it stays on its last play/pause state even after jumping/seeking.

 `uniqereplay` | Default: `true`
 Uses a replay icon for the replay.
-When set to false, it'll use the play button.
+When set to `false`, it'll use the same icon as the play button.

 `chromeless` | Default: `false`
-Removes all controls (useful for preview videos on collapsed states for desktop units where you don't want video controls visible).
+Removes all controls.
+Useful for preview videos on collapsed states for desktop units where you don't want video controls visible.
+Clicking on the player itself only toggles play/pause.

 `progressive` | Default: `true`
 Preloads the entire video (or a huge chunk of it) before playback.

 `ismobile` | Default: auto-detect
 Reverts to built-in video player and controls.
 Naturally a lot of the "special behaviors above" will be disabled in this mode.

+`elementtrigger` | Default: `true`
+Allows clicking of the entire video container itself to play/pause.
+If set to `false`, you'll have to use the control icons/buttons.

 `debug` | Default: `false`
 Output player logs to console.